harshdevcode/Blogs-Project/posts/mobile-authentication-sso.md

 Based on interactions with customers over the past couple of years, it was noticed that there is a lot of confusion around the options available for implementing an SSO solution for mobile applications.

-### miniOrange SSO and Authentication SDKs for businesses
+### miniOrange SSO and Authentication SDKs for businesses {#miniOrange-sso-and-authentication-sdks-for-businesses}

 ![miniOrange SSO and Authentication](/blog/assets/2023/miniorange-sso-and-authentication.webp)